-Turn on point mode with the \swarrow icon from the Draw toolbar.
+Turn on point mode with the icon from the Draw toolbar.

 At the end of the curve you will see not only the end point but also an associated control point, the round handle.
 Hover the mouse cursor over this point; the cursor shape changes to show that you are in edit mode of a control point.
+You may have to click on the control point to see this change in behavior (see next section).

-If necessary, now you can drag the control point to its correct position.
+Now you can drag the control point to its correct position, if necessary.

-Drawing a succession of Bézier curves

-Several lines or Bézier curves can be linked together.
+Guide to Bézier curves 29 Point mode of the Bézier curve After drawing a curve using the icon from the Draw toolbar or with the Edit points command from the context menu, you can switch to point mode from which you edit individual points on the curve.
+Points on the curve are shown with a square handle ; the control points with a round handle .
+The starting point of a curve appears somewhat larger than the other points.
+When you hover the mouse over a curve point the mouse cursor changes to $\mathbb{R}{\square}$ - over a control point it changes to $\mathbb{R}{\square}$ .
+In point mode the toolbar Edit Points should appear.
+If not, turn it on from View > Toolbars > Edit Points.
+You can switch on the option All control points in Bézier editor under Tools > Options > OpenOffice.orgDraw > View.
+The default is to see the control points and guide lines only when a point is marked by clicking on it.
+By holding the Shift key down as you mark, you can select and mark several points at the same time.
+A marked point is shown a little darker Drawing a succession of Bézier curves Several lines or Bézier curves can be linked together.
 The single parts are referred to as segments.
 Technically such a succession of Bézier curves and lines is known as a path.
 Begin the drawing as with a simple Bézier curve.
-At the end position of the first segment, end not with a double-click but rather with one of the following methods:

-• Click on the end point of the first segment but do not keep the mouse button pressed.
-In this way you produce a curve point which is both a control point for the first segment and a control point for the second segment.
-This control point lies, however, on the actual curve point and so does not influence the direction of the following curve segment.
+At the end position of the first segment, end not with a double-click but with one of the following: • Click on the end point of the first segment but do not keep the mouse button pressed.
+In this way you produce a curve point which is a control point for both segments.
+This control point lies, however, on an actual curve point and so does not influence the direction of the following curve segment.
 Move the mouse to the end position of the second segment.
 This segment appears to be a straight line but is in fact a Bézier curve.
-Either double-click to finish the curve or repeat the above procedure to add successive segments.

-or

-• Go back and click once on the end point of the first segment and keep the mouse button pressed.
-Now you can, as at the start but now for the second segment, place the control point.
-Release the mouse button at the position of the control point and move the mouse to the end position of the second segment.
+Either double-click to finish the curve or repeat the above procedure to add successive segments. or Go back and click once on the end point of the first segment and keep the mouse button pressed.
+Now you can drag the initial control point for the second segment into place, as described above.
+Release the mouse button at the desired position of the control point and move the mouse to the end position of the second segment.
 The curve follows the line of movement of the mouse.